boolean-uk/java-api-jpa-hibernate-part2/README.md

 All of the endpoints exist but references to the other tables are not necessarily implemented/working.

 ## Extension Criteria
-As well as the endpoints existing, references to other tables are correctly working (ie if I view an author I can see details of their books etc).
+As well as the endpoints existing, references to other tables are correctly working (ie if I view an publisher I can see details of their books etc).